-No matter what the request is, these calls are handled behind the scenes in the sys:handle system message(Msq, From, Parent, Mod, Dbq, Data) function.
-The arguments to the sys:handle_system_message/6, although numerous, are straightforward:
+No matter what the request is, these calls are handled behind the scenes in the sys:handle_system_message(Msg, From, Parent, Mod, Dbg, Data) function, as seen in Figure 10-3.
+The arguments to the sys:handle_system_message/6 call, although numerous, are straightforward:

-- Msg and From are provided by the system message - Parent is the parent pid, passed when spawning the special process - Mod is the name of the module implementing the special process

-- Dbg is the debug data, initially returned by sys:debug_options/1 call - Data is used to store the loop data of the process
+- Msg and From are provided by the system message. - Parent is the parent pid, passed when spawning the special process. - Mod is the name of the module implementing the special process. - Dbg is the debug data, initially returned by the sys:debug_options/1 call. - Data is used to store the loop data of the process.